Psychiatric Mental Health Nurse Practitioner Daniel Brusser: ‘We want to make a positive, measurable contribution to the community’

 Sometimes a career path takes a couple of twists and turns before landing in the perfect place.

-Just ask Daniel Brusser, a Psychiatric Mental Health Nurse Practitioner at Western Sierra Medical Clinic.
+Just ask Dr. Daniel Brusser, a Psychiatric Mental Health Nurse Practitioner at Western Sierra Medical Clinic.

 That didn’t give him the career peace he wanted, either.
 However, the religious courses provided clarity and direction to his new profession – as a registered nurse with a focus on mental health.